byceps/byceps/docs/upgrading/python-packages.rst

 existing packages.
 It will *not* remove no longer used packages, though, but that *should* not be an issue.

-If you want to run the test suite and/or use development tools, update their requirements as well:
+If you want to use development tools, update their dependencies as well:

 .. code-block:: sh

-    (.venv)$ pip install -r requirements/dev.txt
+    (.venv)$ uv sync --group dev